edgedb/easy-edgedb/chapter7/index.md

 Let's also think about our game mechanics a bit.
 The book says that the doors inside the castle are too tough for Jonathan to open, but Dracula is strong enough to open them all.
 In a real game it will be more complicated but we can try something simple to mimic this:

 - Doors have a strength, and people have strength as well.
-- If a person has greater strength than the door, then he or she can open it.
+- A `Person` with greater strength than the door will be able to open it.

 So we'll create a type `Castle` and give it some doors.
 For now we only want to give it some "strength" numbers, so we'll just make it an `array<int16>`: